How to ensure a smooth transition to a new CRM

 To ensure a smooth CRM transition, you need to be strategic.
 From data management to implementation and onboarding, there are many moving parts to consider.

-This guide walks you through the multi-faceted endeavor of switching CRMs and how to increase your chances of success with your new system.
+This guide walks you through the multi-faceted endeavor of switching CRMs and how to increase your chances of a smooth transition and success with your new system.

 Create a transition plan